Skip to main content

 Dispersion forces (also called London forces or instantaneous dipole-induced dipole forces).
 Present between all molecules, polar or non-polar.
 Caused by random fluctuations in electron density that create an instantaneous dipole; this induces a dipole in a neighbouring molecule; the two attract.
 Always present, but they are the only intermolecular force in non-polar substances.

-What is dispersion forces?
+What are dispersion forces?

 Show answer